North Coast 500: 29+ Things to Know Before You Go

 30. Langoustine is Awesome

 Try it at the Applecross Inn.
-I saw a tourist ask how to eat them so I asked too.
-The staff were happy to explain.
+I saw a tourist ask how to eat them, so I asked, too.

 There’s lots of delicious food to try on the NC500.
 Support local.

-Langostine, Gemma, Applecross Inn Scotland
+Plate of langoustine at Applecross Inn Scotland

 31. Drones are Often Restricted

-Check the signs, locals are growing tired of bad drone behaviour.
-Droney no dae that.
+Check the signs; locals are growing tired of bad drone behaviour.

 Final Words